poiurewq/goto/README.md

 For a quick overview of goto, [check out this demo video](https://youtu.be/Vr2zBbkXY30).

+Found a bug, have a suggestion, or want to collaborate?
+[Fill out this form](https://forms.gle/HEkfcpYFhYp9iyjJA)!

 To view the public API, set up goto on your computer, then type `goto --help` for all options.

 ## Setting up goto